gillesdemey/productivity/README.md

 If you have any questions, you can send them to [hello@gillesdemey.be](mailto:hello@gillesdemey.be).

-If you have any remarks, see a mistake or if you want to contribute to this list, feel free to send me a pull request.
+If you have any remarks, see a mistake or if you want to contribute to this list, feel free to send me a pull request on GitHub [https://github.com/gillesdemey/productivity](https://github.com/gillesdemey/productivity).

 **Note:** All of these applications and utilities are created specifically for either **Mac OS** and/or **Linux**.